victorrgez/terraform/README.md

 # Terraform
-Learning Terraform with A Cloud Guru sandboxes in GCP
+Learning Terraform with A Cloud Guru sandboxes in GCP.
+Some limitations apply since we do not have full admin access inside the project.
+For instance, we cannot provide roles to Service Accounts.
+Those blocks were tested with `terraform validate` and then commented out.

+We need to manually activate Service Usage and Cloud Resource Manager APIs as Terraform will have unexpected behaviour with them otherwise, since they both need to be active for Terraform to know if they are active or not.

 To Do: